Columns of Gediminas: Usage in Belarus

 In modern Belarus, the columns of Gediminas, alongside the Pahonia, are occasionally used as a symbol of national pride.

 The columns of Gediminas are in the coat of arms of Brahin in southeastern Belarus.

 The symbol is featured on the monument to the Grand Duke Gediminas in Lida, which was unveiled in 2019.

 Usage in Ukraine

-In Ukraine, the coat of arms of Zhytomyr Oblast adopted an archaic form of the Vytis (Pohonia) on the second quarter, with the Columns of Gediminas on knight's shield.
+In Ukraine, the coat of arms of Zhytomyr Oblast adopted an archaic form of the Vytis (Pahonia) on the second quarter, with the Columns of Gediminas on knight's shield.